 This book is an ambitious work beyond what I can even imagine as a writer.
 I didn’t’ know that it was based on the Cain and Abel story in the fourth chapter of Genesis until after I’d read it.
 The multi-dimensional, heavily nuanced characters came alive for me as I followed them through the Salinas valley in California.

 By the time I’d finished reading the novel, I felt I had been in the presence of greatness.
 Steinbeck would claim in an interview that the book “… has everything in it I have been able to learn about my craft or profession in all these years.
 I think everything else I have written has been, in a sense a practice for this.”

 Steinbeck, for me, will forever be the lofty ideal to which I aspire.

 Larry Brooks changed my life and the life of every wannabe novelist in America.
 He set forth the structure that makes for good storytelling within the long-form format.
 Dog-eared and underlined within an inch of its life, I refer to this book often.
 I always heartily recommend it to those who tell me that they want to write a novel.

 Brooks’ work is a testament to the intricacies of craft.
 Those who adhere to its principles see results far beyond what any muse will ever bring.

 While books can entertain us, they can do so much more than that.
 They help us find deeper meaning in our lives.
 They reveal the mysteries of the human heart and make us ponder the human condition.

 Though I own a Kindle, there is still nothing like holding a book in my hands.
 I love seeing the ones that I’ve read lining my shelves.
 They are like old friends who know my heart, just as I know theirs.

 What books have changed your life?
+What life-changing books can you recommend to the other women in our community?
 Please share in the comments.